tadaskay/live-stream-badger/readme.txt

 == Changelog ==

 = 1.4 =
-* New Feature: Adjustable data cache time in plugin's settings
+* New Feature: Added configurable plugin's settings
 * Bugfix: stream list not updating in certain configurations (WP Cron has been replaced by Transients API)
 * Improvement: Moved development to [GitHub](https://github.com/tkrivickas/live-stream-badger), everyone is welcome to contribute
 * Improvement: Switched from Justin.tv to Twitch API (version 3, bleeding edge)